Close Menu

 The Emotional Side of Change

-Retail closures are often discussed in financial terms profit margins, foot traffic, operating costs.
+Retail closures are often discussed in financial terms, such as profit margins, foot traffic, and operating costs.
 But there’s a human side that doesn’t show up on balance sheets.

 A Macy’s closing can mean lost jobs, altered routines, and the disappearance of a shared space.
 It can also force cities to rethink what they want their public areas to become.